|||

 Overland Travel

 Overland exploration takes place on a hex map of the area prepared by the GM ahead of play.
 Hexes are assumed to be 6 miles across.
+Use the auto fill generator to quickly stock multiple hexes as part of your prep.

 The day is divided into four watches of roughly six hours each.
 Under normal conditions a character can spend two of these watches marching, including reasonable stops for rest and meals.
 One watch each day is usually reserved for making camp and resting overnight.
 Fully exploring a hex takes a watch.